n4mlz/Cyrius/kernel/src/arch/x86_64/trap/DESIGN.md

 - Own the GDT/TSS, IDT, and the hand-written trap stubs that translate hardware events into the architecture-neutral trap dispatcher.

 ## Descriptor Tables
-- `gdt` builds a kernel-only GDT plus TSS entries, allocating three IST stacks (NMI, double-fault, machine-check) from a statically mapped buffer.
+- `gdt` installs both ring-0 and ring-3 segment descriptors alongside the TSS entry, allocating three IST stacks (NMI, double-fault, machine-check) from a statically mapped buffer.
+- `set_privilege_stack` updates `TSS.rsp0` on every context switch so user→kernel transitions enter on the scheduled thread's kernel stack, while a fallback ring-0 stack remains available for bootstrap paths.
 - `idt` populates exception vectors with dedicated stubs and assigns IST indices where architectural guidance recommends hardened stacks.
+- The IDT exposes vector `0x80` with DPL=3, providing an initial software interrupt entry point for user mode before the syscall MSRs are wired up.
 - `init()` loads both tables during early boot and must run per-CPU prior to enabling interrupts.

 ## Trap Stubs